 In red states, hotels are limited in 25 percent occupancy and only for guests working on critical activities.
 In orange states, hotels are limited to 50 percent capacity while yellow and green states are allowed to operate hotels at full capacity.

 As for restaurants, pools, beaches, malls, spas, archeological sites, and more, their status depends on the state’s color within the stoplight system.
 Most major tourist destinations — including Puerto Vallarta, Playa Del Carmen, Los Cabos, Mazatlan, and Mexico City — are open for tourism with limited capacity.

 As always, make sure to check the updated rules and regulations for your destination before departing.
-Since COVID-19 guidelines often change daily, staying current on your hotel’s policies and the “color” of your state could save you a massive headache.
+Since COVID-19 guidelines change regularly, staying current on your hotel’s policies and the “color” of your state could save you a headache.

 Should you travel to Mexico right now?